 Charles Holland Architects

-This project comprises the refurbishment of a ground floor flat within a Victorian villa in south London and a new-build design studio occupying the site of an existing garage and a garden structure.
+This project comprises the refurbishment of a ground floor flat within a Victorian villa in south London and a new-build design studio occupying the site of an existing garage and garden structure.
 The flat and studio have been conceived as a complimentary pair facing each other across the garden.

 The internal layout of the flat has been rationalised with non-structural bulkheads, downstands and recessed lighting details removed and internal partitions re-positioned.
 A stronger connection between inside and outside will be formed, through new openings and a consistent floor finish running from the kitchen out onto the patio.
 A number of new specialist joinery items have been designed and materials and colours have been developed that echo the client's taste to explore an interest in pattern and decoration.